Dr Joseph Crawford

 My teaching at Exeter is primarily on poetry, and the literature of the seventeenth, eighteenth, and nineteenth centuries.
 I also teach an optional third-year module on the history of romance fiction.

 My office is Queens 239.
-Office hours can be booked by email, or online here.
+Office hours can be booked by email, or via the sign-up sheet on my office door.

 British Romanticism, especially William Blake.